STUDY

 Computer based software solutions form the fundamental toolset of the contemporary performance analyst working in elite sport.
 The main tasks of an elite performance analyst involve the utilisation of specific software solutions for video editing, coding, collecting bespoke data, analysing and managing datasets, alongside combining subjective and objective information into engaging and interactive documents and presentations.
 All tasks must be completed in an unpredictable and time-pressured environment.
 To be an effective sports performance analyst at the elite level, competency across all of these tasks is required in conjunction with an ability to problem solve and develop bespoke solutions when necessary.
 This module delivers the training required to achieve a high level of competency when using elite sports performance analysis software and effectively apply software-based skills in an elite sporting environment.

-A sound understanding of exercise physiology is essential to explain the reasons why exercise may be beneficial for health and sports performance.
+Students must be able to explain the reasons why exercise can be beneficial for physical health, and explain the basis of performance in a variety of sports, including how it may be improved over time.
 This module develops the fundamental human and exercise physiology knowledge gained during Level 4.
-In Sport and Exercise Physiology, content focuses on developments in research-derived evidence, detailing how molecular, cellular, tissue, organ and system levels of human physiology respond and adapt to sport and exercise stimuli.
-The ability to learn from contemporary research evidence is vitally important to those wanting to further advance specialist knowledge and apply research-informed practice in the field of exercise or sports physiology.
+In Sport and Exercise Physiology, content focuses on developments in research derived evidence, detailing how molecular, cellular, tissue, organ and system levels of human physiology respond and adapt to sport and exercise training.
+The ability to learn from contemporary research evidence is vitally important for those wanting to advance their knowledge and apply research-informed practice in the field of health and exercise, or sports physiology.
+Furthermore, students must build confidence in delivering tests and services that assess player/athlete components of fitness, making sense of their results, and planning the best course of action based on their interpretation.

 Psychological variables contribute to people's engagement in sport, exercise, and physical activity, their enjoyment in these contexts, and their success in achieving their individual goals by performing these tasks.
 It is therefore not surprising that sport and exercise psychology (SEP) is an equal partner compared to other disciplines in sport sciences.